 Wood-Frame Soft-Story Structures

-The city of Oakland does not currently mandate seismic retrofit of wood-frame soft-story buildings, but the city does mandate a screening-style structural evaluation for some structures.
-In 2008, the municipality did a preliminary survey of multifamily residential buildings.
+In 2008, the municipality conducted a preliminary survey of multifamily residential buildings.
 With the results of that survey, Oakland passed a mandatory ordinance in 2009 requiring owners of certain buildings identified in the 2008 survey to undergo a structural screening of the ground floor.
 The screening was intended to provide the municipality with more information on the construction of the ground floor to determine whether it is considered a wood-frame soft-story building.
 All building owners who received a notice from the building official indicating that their building falls within the scope of the 2009 mandatory screening program were required to submit a structural screening to the building official within two years of the day the ordinance was passed on July 28, 2009.

-Ordinance 13516 states that the mandatory wood-frame soft-story program applies to existing buildings identified in a 2008 survey that have the following characteristics:
+Ordinance 13516 states that the mandatory wood-frame soft-story program applies to existing buildings that have the following characteristics:

 - Five or more dwelling units